keithasaurus/koda-validate/docs/index.rst

    TypeErr(expected_type=<class 'int'>)

 In Koda Validate, you are encouraged to write your own :class:`Validator`\s for custom needs.
+As long as you obey the typing rules when building custom :class:`Validator`\s, you should be able to combine them with built-in :class:`Validator`\s, however you wish.
 For guidance, take a look at :ref:`how_to/extension:Extension`.

 -----------------